Moradi66/intro-to-android-workshop/Part-2/instructions.md

 #### 3. Amend the TextView

    Change the `android:text` value from `Hello World!` to `26`

-   We can delete the `app:layout` lines - these were originally for the ConstraintLayout and were used to define which part of the screen the TextView shows.

    Let’s make this in the centre - with `android:layout_centerInParent = true`